 As a rule of thumb, early and mid-season potatoes do best in containers.
 The long growing season needed by keeper potatoes gives diseases including potato varieties

-Plant them in your outside container beginning a week or two before the average date of last frost (potato vines are very susceptible to frost).
+Plant them in your outside container beginning a week or two before the average date of the last frost (potato vines are very susceptible to frost).
 They should be 10 to 12 inches apart and four to five inches from the side of your container on a bed of two inches or so of soil (more is a waste).

 Potatoes need at least an inch of water a week, 1 1/2 inches for maximum production, particularly after tubers have started to form.
 Container growing makes it easy to check.
 Just reach in to judge conditions.

-Mound the soil, finished compost, straw or other growing medium around the stems being careful not to break them.
+Mound the soil, finished compost, straw, or other growing medium around the stems being careful not to break them.
 Cover all but the last two or three inches making sure to keep some leaves above the soil.

 Hill again as many times necessary as plants continue to grow.
 You can add a few shovelfuls of finished compost as you hill to provide your plants nutrients and possibly some elemental sulfur to maintain the acidity that potatoes crave.

 Harvesting container-grown potatoes is easy and something of a treasure hunt.
 And, since you can do most of the work with your hands, there’s no damage to your crop from spades and garden forks.

-Towers filled with straw or other growing medium can be lifted off the stack or dug out as needed.
+Towers filled with straw or other growing medium can be lifted off the stack or dugout as needed.

 Plants will produce small attractive flowers well before the vines start to die off.
 They’re especially attractive when growing from containers.
 Enjoy them.
 They’re also a signal that the plants will soon be ready for harvest.

 Don’t be afraid to harvest some potatoes early.
-These “new potatoes” are especially tasty with thin skins and a toothsome texture.
+These ‘new potatoes’ are especially tasty with thin skins and a toothsome texture.
 Use them as soon as possible.
 Those thin skins keep them from lasting long.

 Stop watering when vines begin to yellow and wither.
 For storage potatoes, allow the vines to die back completely before harvesting.
-Dry a day or two as necessary before putting up.
+Dry a day or two as necessary before putting it up.

-Tips & Tricks
+Bonus Tips & Tricks for Growing Potatoes in Containers

-Plant a container of early-harvest potatoes such as Dark Red Norland or White Rose beginning in March or April as soon as conditions allow so that you’ll have fingerling and baby-potatoes for use in July.
+Plant a container of early-harvest potatoes such as Dark Red Norland or White Rose beginning in March or April as soon as conditions allow so that you’ll have fingerling and baby potatoes for use in July.

 Is container growing as productive as growing them in the ground?
 Here’s a head-to-head contest conducted by the University of California Master Gardeners of San Mateo and San Francisco.
-The results may not surprise you but all the thinking the growers put in to their evaluation is fascinating.
+The results may not surprise you but all the thinking the growers put into their evaluation is fascinating.

 All Purpose (4-4-4)

-Provides balanced nutrition quickly, yet continues to feed for several months.
+Provides balanced nutrition quickly, yet continues to feed for several months.$13.50Read more

 Rolling Plant Stands

-Use indoors or out to move and rotate heavy plants -- supports up to 500 lbs.
+Use indoors or out to move and rotate heavy plants -- supports up to 500 lbs.$29.95Read more